 - 1. The assessment method, including the weighing of components, is to be clear such that the student can ascertain how the result was reached. - 2.
-Written examinations will be assessed, with due observance of the provisions contained in Article 14.1, on the basis of model answers and standards that have been laid down in writing in advance and that may have been revised on the basis of the correction.
-Oral examinations and practical works (e.g. portfolios) shall be marked in a similar way. - 3.
-A result will be indicated by a mark, a V (voldoende = pass), an O (onvoldoende = fail), an NI (niet ingeleverd = not handed in) or a VR (vrijstelling = exemption).

-4. A final mark for a course will be expressed in a whole mark or a half mark from 1.0 to 10.0.
+Examinations will be assessed on the basis of model answers and standards that have been laid down in writing in advance and that may have been revised on the basis of the correction.
+Oral examinations and practical works (e.g. portfolios) shall be marked in a similar way.
+If the same examination is administered by more than one examiner (whether or not simultaneously) and the results are also assessed by more than one examiner, the assessment shall take place according to the aforementioned provisions.
+Where applicable, the Board of Examiners will appoint prime responsibility for the examination to one examiner. - 3.
+A result will be indicated by a mark, a V (voldoende = pass), an O (onvoldoende = fail), an NI (niet ingeleverd = not handed in) or a VR (vrijstelling = exemption). - 4.
+A final mark for a course will be expressed in a whole mark or a half mark from 1.0 to 10.0.
 The meaning of the marks is as follows: